charlot-shaw/charlot-shaw.github.io/content/blog/wallflower_session1.md

 title = "No Room For A Wallflower: A LANCER campaign" date = "2021-03-02"
 [taxonomies]
-tags = ["rpg", "lancer", "session logs", "wallflower"]
+tags = ["rpg", "lancer", "session log", "wallflower"]
 +++

 ## No Room For A Wallflower